-August 3rd, the letter appears in The Times in London and is picked up by the Redactor de Cadiz in Spain.
+August 3rd, Jewett’s letter appears in the Times newspaper in London, and is then picked up by the press in both Gibraltar and Spain (Redactor de Cadiz).

 August 24th, La Gazeta de Buenos Ayres is replaced with another official Gazette by Bernardino Rivadavia; ”… under the direction of the Ministry of Government it will organize and publish an official register, and must include all laws, orders and decrees and acts of a general effect or that demand a circular communication”.

 September 1st, US Agent Forbes meets with Rivadavia; “I … again received an apology for his delay in the long promised Conference….
 I then stated, that by late advices from the West Indies the horrors of Piracy which had so justly excited universal indignation, were daily increasing, as well by the numbers of the Vessels as by their strength of Armament, and the boldness of their nefarious Enterprizes. … That all these Vessels were notoriously furnished with several different Commissions & according to the Privateering Regulations of this Province, they were deemed to be pirates….
 That I was instructed by my government to make the strongest remonstrance on this subject.
 To all these observations Mr. Rivadavia replies that this evil would no longer exist, that there would soon be given an order recalling all privateers; …”